MrL1605/cxps-online-test/README.md

  - `image` tag only takes name of the file that exists in ext-images **optional**
  - `code` takes the string that needs to be represented as code block on UI. **optional**
  - `lang` related to the language `code` is written in.
 Used for highlighting code.
+ - `answer` is an integer if type of question is single option answer, array if type is of multiple choice.
+ - Note: `answer` needs 0 index based.

 ## Notes
  - Currently supported languages in code blocks